arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 ---
-title: 'LoRaWAN® Sensorized Irrigation System Using Arduino® Edge Control'
+title: 'LoRaWAN® Irrigation System Using Arduino® Edge Control'
 description: "This application note describes how to control a four zones irrigation system using the Edge Control and the Arduino Cloud with LoRaWAN® connectivity"
 difficulty: intermediate
 tags: